Sitecore-Hackathon/2023-CodeHat/README.md

 ⟹ SXA and Headless

 ## Description
-⟹ Write a clear description of your hackathon entry.

-  - SXA component to crop an image
+⟹ Create a new SXA component to crop an image
-  - What problem was solved (if any)
-    - It was created a headless component using Sitecore Experience Accelerator (SXA) to facilite the website creation and component reuse.
+   - It was created a headless component using Sitecore Experience Accelerator (SXA) to facilite the website creation and component reusability.

-_You can alternately paste a [link here](#docs) to a document within this repo containing the description._

 ## Video link
 ⟹ Provide a video highlighing your Hackathon module submission and provide a link to the video.
 You can use any video hosting, file share or even upload the video to this repository. _Just remember to update the link below_